sarahdolan1/PeopleCounterShared/README.md

 # People Counter Shared
 As part of our summer internship, We (Sorcha & Sarah) have been asked to make a people counter code.
-This code uses openCV and python to track people walking across a line in the middle of the screen whilst tracking their direction. inspiration for the code https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/
+This code uses openCV and python to track people walking across a line in the middle of the screen whilst tracking their direction.
+Inspiration for the code https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/

 ## Recent Updates:
 * All necessary documents have been uploaded; (videos have not, as no videos will be shared for this code).